UST-QuAntiL/qiskit-service/README.md

 # qiskit-service

-This service takes a Qiskit implementation via an URL and returns either its depth & width (Transpilation Request) or its results (Execution Request) depending on the input data and selected backend.
+This service takes a Qiskit or OpenQASM implementation via an URL or file and returns either its depth, width and the transpiled OpenQASM String (Transpilation Request) or its results (Execution Request) depending on the input data and selected backend.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)